top of page

 Questions to Ask When Touring Waterloo Region Homes for Sale

-This is a long list, and not all of the questions apply to every circumstance.
+This is a long list, and not all the questions apply to every circumstance.
 If you want to buy a single-family home, for example, queries about condominiums are irrelevant.
 This list of questions to ask when viewing a home for sale, however, can help you make well-informed judgments when purchasing your first home.

 • What is the reason for the sale?
 What is the length of time that the sellers have lived there?